vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support for other IM software</summary>
+<summary>Robot support in other IM software</summary>

-MyShell.ai's Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts to continue their membership benefits on robots on their social media.
-Expected to support platforms such as Telegram and Discord.
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, while users can bind their social accounts, and through the bound social accounts, membership benefits can be extended to robots on social media, expected to support platforms such as Telegram, Discord, etc.

 </details>